Want to enjoy the thrill of flying, but have no intentions of becoming a commercial pilot? The Light Aircraft Pilot Licence (LAPL) might be for you.

 LAPL stands for ‘Light Aircraft Pilot License’.
 It’s replacing the UK NPPL as the new ‘less stringent’, non-commercial pilot’s license.
 LAPL-A is specifically for aircrafts, and is the focus of this post.

-The LAPL-A is perfect if you’re unable to gain a full Class 2 Medical, or just want to enjoy the thrill of flying around the local area.
+The LAPL-A is ideal if you’re unable to gain a full Class 2 Medical, or just want to enjoy the thrill of flying around the local area.
 It also enables you to take your friends and family as passengers.

 What Are The Entry Requirements For The LAPL?